gradio-app/gradio/testing-guidelines/ci.md

 GitHub actually creates two magical refs. `pull/<pr-number>/head` and `pull/<pr-number>/merge`.
 Both of these refs are read-only, you cannot push to them no matter how many `-f`s you add.

-The `head` variant is pretty much the same as the HEAD of the pr branch, except it exists in the target repo regardless of whether it was created from a fork or not.
+The `head` variant is pretty much the same as the HEAD of the PR branch, except it exists in the target repo regardless of whether it was created from a fork or not.
 This is quite nice as the commit SHA for this ref will be the same as the commit SHA for the HEAD of the source branch.
 This makes checking out the branch easier.

 The `merge` variant is special.
-This is a branch that merges the PR changes into the target branch. `pull_request` events have this branch set as their 'default' and it is what gets checked out by default in `pull_request` workflows.
-The beauty of this branch is that any tests you run against it are essentially being run on the merged result of this PR and `main`.
-This isn't commonly know but it is exactly what you want in a pull request.
+This is a ref that has merged the PR changes into the target branch. `pull_request` events have this ref set as their 'default' and it is what gets checked out by default in `pull_request` workflows.
+The beauty of this ref is that any tests you run against it are essentially being run on the merged result of this PR and `main`.
+This isn't commonly known but it is exactly what you want in a pull request.

 i have a picture, i need to find it